 DO: Test your pre-professional interests through volunteer and work experiences.
-Consider what you enjoyed/valued and how you might grow through further exploration and academic pursuits.
+Consider what you enjoyed/valued about those experiences and how you might grow through further exploration and academic pursuits.

-DO: Carefully review the College of Human Ecology's admissions publications and website.
-These will help you better understand how your interests might fit with our offerings and learning environment.
+DO: Get to know the College of Human Ecology well.
+This will help you better understand how your interests might fit with our offerings and learning environment.